 - Integrated security options aren't available for publicly offered Teams Live Events, something to keep in mind when planning.

 Want to Know More About Teams Live Events?

 Take a look at these posts about Microsoft Teams Live Events broadcast meetings:

 Microsoft Teams, Teams Live Events, or EventBuilder Streaming? - A quick take on how to choose the best fit for your event.

 Microsoft Teams Live Events: Understand the User Experience - Here we cover what your attendees see and experience when participating in a Teams Live Event, including how to log in on the web, event controls, and potential attendee pitfalls.

 Using EventBuilder with Teams Live Events - A step-by-step tutorial on using our software for your Teams Live Events, including setup, security, hosting/recording options, and more.
 EventBuilder software works seamlessly with both Teams and Teams Live Event to enhance their functionality.

 All About Event Security - EventBuilder offers a variety of security options and add-ons that are compatible with Teams Live Events.
 Learn more about what we can offer.

 Where Does EventBuilder Fit In?

-Not only does our software integrate with Teams Live Events, we also offer professional event management services!
-Dedicated Event Producers can support your Teams Live Events with event, technology, and program management, as well as training for your presenters and live-event attendee assistance.
+Not only does our software integrate with Teams Live Events, but we also offer professional event management services!
+Dedicated Event Producers can support your Teams Live Events with program, technology, and event management, as well as training for your presenters and live-event attendee assistance.
 Contact us for a consultation today!